 The church, through the Opp shop, provides a lot of informal support for those who might need some help just to do life.
 This might mean helping with rent or an unexpected bill or school fees or simply providing a listening ear or a helping hand to move, mow a lawn etc or simply a meal on the table.
 Or it may mean providing connection with professional support services.
 The church also partners with Foodlink in providing support for the delivery of relief food partner and MindWorks Geelong to provide a mental health support worker to be there each week.

 Whenever you come you’re sure of a warm welcome from Pauline or Bek or any of a small army of cheerful volunteers from the local community and church.

-Our normal opening hours are 9.30am – 4pm Monday to Saturday.
+Our current opening hours are 10.00am – 2pm Monday and Wednesday to Saturday.
 Please check our Facebook page for any changes.

 We accept recycled goods during opening hours, including Books, CD’s, Records, Kitchenware, Bric-a-Brac, Clothes, Linen, Curtains, Pictures, Jewellery, Bags, Garden Tools, Sports Gear, and your loved treasures.

 Unfortunately we cannot accept Furniture items, Mattresses, TV’s, Computers, Electrical Appliances, Soiled and Damaged Clothing, Broken or Faulty Toys.

 We also have a large range of information pamphlets on social and health issues such as Gambling Helpline, Depression, Youth support services, counselling services, as well as resources on spiritual growth, copies of the Bible and inspirational literature.
 These are free and available in the Resource Centre.